benjaminwestern/geminicli/README.md

 For more information about the generative language API and its configuration, visit [Google's API documentation](https://ai.google.dev/api/rest).

 ## Important Information
-Please ensure you are aware that anything you input into these models (if your using a personal google account) will be utilised to further train the Gemini models, so PLEASE think twice before sending private content to these models!
+Please ensure you are aware that anything you input into these models (if you're using a personal Google account) will be utilised to further train the Gemini models, so PLEASE think twice before sending private content to these models!
 [Google's Gemini FAQs](https://gemini.google.com/faq)

 ## TODO QOL